 Mollen left the act and was soon replaced by Ragnesjo.
 The band was further enhanced to a four-piece with the additional recruitment of Eddy Malm.
 This line-up released the Metal Conquest MLP in September, 1981.
 The MLP was recorded at Decibel Studios in July of 1981.
 Next came Death Or Glory, which was released in October, 1982.
 Phil Lynott visited the band in the studio during the recording of Stronger Than Evil.
 Lynott, who was on tour in Sweden at the time, was giving the band drum sound suggestions when he was asked to lay down a couple of bass guitar tracks.
 He contributed the bass tracks for the song Free the next day!
 This song was also released as a single.
-The band toured across Europe until 1984 before Ragnesjo decided to leave the band towards the end of the year.
+The band toured across Europe until 1984 before Ragnesjo decided to leave the band to again focus on his family towards the end of the year.

 Reviews